Retire on Mars: The Ultimate Goal?

 When seniors start nearing retirement age, many consider moving to a place with warm weather and mild winters.
+When will people get to retire on mars?
 Moving can be one of the greatest benefits of retirement and allow for a new lifestyle.
 Some of the most popular retirement destinations for Americans include Costa Rica and Florida, but soon there might be a new hot spot.
 It may soon be possible to travel to Mars as part of a retirement colony.

 Mars is the limit